Whether you handle one patent license agreement a year or one hundred, you’ll save time, money, and aggravation with this valuable handbook.

-In this new comprehensive 675-page desk reference you’ll receive:
+In this comprehensive 746-page desk reference you’ll receive:

 - Valuable insights into the legal and business aspects of patent contracts